NZ Flexible Fuel Factor

 The rates for our Flexible Fuel Factors will be recalculated on a monthly basis for the coming month so you are able to take this into account.

-1Average diesel retail price as published by the Ministry of Business, Innovation and Employment which they refer to as the "main port price".
-We will calculate the FFF for any given month using the average diesel retail price from two months earlier.
+1Average diesel retail price (adjusted for regional fuel taxes) as published by the Ministry of Business, Innovation and Employment which they refer to as the "main port price".
+We will calculate the FFF for any given month using the average diesel retail price (adjusted for regional fuel taxes) from two months earlier.

 2The costs of our international services are strongly impacted by the cost of jet kerosene, and as a result require a separate International FFF